signalfx/gdi-specification/docs/repository.md

 - MUST use [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) to store sensitive data (auth tokens, passwords) and limit their usage to only required places
 - MUST NOT use [Personal Access Tokens](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) in GitHub Actions

+### CircleCI

+- MUST use [CircleCI context](https://circleci.com/docs/2.0/contexts/) to store sensitive data (auth tokens, passwords) and limit their usage to only required places
+- MUST NOT use [Personal Access Tokens](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) in CircleCI pipelines

 ### GitHub Applications

 - MUST have Jira GitHub App configured